tily/chef-serverspec-handler/README.md

     report_handlers << ChefServerspecHandler.new(:output_dir => '/path/to/dir')

-Then run chef with --whyrun option (for not affecting your working system):
+Then run chef with --why-run option (for not affecting your working system):

-    chef-solo -c solo.rb -j dna.json --whyrun
+    chef-solo -c solo.rb -j dna.json --why-run

 `chef-serverspec-handler` will be called at the end of the chef run, and generates serverspec examples to `/path/to/dir`.